AliciaXia222/Capstone-Team-Climate-Trace/README.md

 ### Usage Instructions

 1. **Setup**:
    Clone the repository and ensure all dependencies are installed.
-Use `requirements.txt` if available.
+Use `requirements.txt`

 2. **Data Processing**:
    - Start with `01_DataPreprocessing.ipynb` to merge raw datasets.